shubhomoydas/ad_examples/README.md

 **Timeseries modeling with RNNs/LSTMs**

 The timeseries can be modeled as sequential data with RNNs (basic cell or LSTM).
-To generate the below plot, use the following command:

-    pythonw -m timeseries.timeseries_rnn --n_epochs=200 --debug --log_file=temp/timeseries/timeseries_rnn.log --normalize_trend --algo=lstm --n_lags=12 --dataset=airline

-In this case we model the timeseries with an RNN with the basic cell.
+The following command employs an RNN with the **basic cell**.
 The top row shows the original series.
 The blue section will be used for training, and the red section will be test.
 The middle section shows the scaled/normalized train and test sections.
 The bottom row shows that forecast after inverse normalization and the points with the highest 10 errors are indicated with the green bars.

+    pythonw -m timeseries.timeseries_rnn --n_epochs=200 --debug --log_file=temp/timeseries/timeseries_rnn.log --normalize_trend --algo=basic --n_lags=12 --dataset=airline

 ![Airline RNN Basic Cell](figures/timeseries/airline_rnn_basic.png)

 A similar plot using an RNN with LSTM cells can be generated with the following command.

-    pythonw -m timeseries.timeseries_rnn --n_epochs=200 --debug --log_file=temp/timeseries/timeseries_rnn.log --normalize_trend --algo=basic --n_lags=12 --dataset=airline
+    pythonw -m timeseries.timeseries_rnn --n_epochs=200 --debug --log_file=temp/timeseries/timeseries_rnn.log --normalize_trend --algo=lstm --n_lags=12 --dataset=airline

 The generated plots are shown below.
 In general, ARIMA and regression methods are probably better suited to the *Airline* dataset than the RNN models.